pág. 8796

 and creativity, especially for students with visual learning styles.
 Furthermore, Rayo (2015) claimed that

-there are many benefits of using picture stories in the area of language learning such as: "the
+there are many benefits of using picture stories in the area of language learning such as: "they can be

 useful for written tasks as well tend to quickly engage students" (p.63).